 What Are Youth Residential Treatment Centers and Why Are They So Controversial?

 Youth Residential Treatment Centers (RTCs) are long-term, live-in facilities marketed as therapeutic environments for adolescents facing behavioral, mental-health, or substance-use challenges.
+These residential treatment facilities and residential youth treatment programs are specifically designed to house children, including youth inmates from juvenile detention centers and those placed through foster care placement by family court orders.
 Programs operate under many labels, such as therapeutic boarding schools, wilderness camps, behavior-modification centers, and psychiatric youth facilities, but they share three traits:

 - Isolation from family